johannesjo/generator-modular-angular/README.md

     images/
     styles/
         _variables.scss
-        main.scss // should not be edited manually as is used for importing all files mixins/
+        main.scss // should not be edited manually as it is used for importing all files mixins/
         functions/
         placeholders/